"Tech Papers" by panic

 Purpose

 The same general construction as used 50 years ago will still work: two pieces of plate become the port flanges.
-Of course, an in-line engine (4, 6, 8) will only have one flange and plenum with a single row of runners.
+Of course, an in-line engine (4, 6, 8) will only have one flange and one plenum with a single row of runners.
 More wall thickness (Ό” instead of 1/8”) on all pieces adds weight and expense, but makes for easier welding, more strength, more thread depth if needed, and allows intersections and joints to be radiused.
-One bank of a fabricated Cragar log manifold for a
+One bank of a fabricated Cragar log manifold for a Cadillac

 Cragar log manifold for Cadillac

-Cadillac with the then-popular Stromberg 48/97 3-bolt base flange bolt pattern is shown here.
+with the then-popular Stromberg 48/97 3-bolt base flange bolt pattern is shown here.
 Notice the stubs on the right side for vacuum balance.
 Click the picture for a larger view.

 Two lengths of ½” or heavier plate form the flanges.
 Eight short lengths of box-section tube with the ID matched to the intake port size form the runners between the flange and the plenum.